Bible John Explained

 Peter Tobin

-Criminologist David Wilson actively investigated Tobin's case for three years and strongly believes the available evidence supports his theory that Tobin is Bible John.
-He has stated that the moment he believed Tobin was Bible John occurred during Tobin's trial for the 1991 murder of 18-year-old Dinah McNicol, one of the women whose bodies had been found in his Margate garden.
-The circumstantial evidence which Wilson uses to support this theory includes striking similarities between trial testimony from an acquaintance of McNicol who had been in her company on the evening of her abduction and the conversation with Bible John that Jean Langford claimed to have had on the evening of her sister's murder; among the important points of overlap are both men mentioning they did not drink at Hogmanay and having a cousin who had once scored a hole-in-one in a golf match.
-This information, alongside other circumstantial evidence, led Wilson to state: "I didn't set out to prove Tobin was Bible John, but I would stake my professional reputation on it."[39]
+Criminologist David Wilson strongly believes the available evidence supports his theory that Tobin is Bible John, although others have criticised his theory.
+He has stated that the moment he believed Tobin was Bible John occurred during Tobin's trial for the 1991 murder of 18-year-old Dinah McNicol, in which an individual's trial testimony of what Tobin had said in the company of herself and McNicol on the evening of McNicol's abduction contained notable similarities to things reportedly said by Bible John.
+Some important points of overlap were both men mentioning they did not drink at Hogmanay and having a cousin who had once scored a hole-in-one in a golf match.
+This information, alongside other circumstantial evidence, led Wilson to state: "I didn't set out to prove Tobin was Bible John, but I would stake my professional reputation on it."[42]

 Operation Anagram

-As a result of a police investigation named Operation Anagram, which was initiated in 2006 to trace the movements of Tobin throughout the decades and to determine his potential culpability in any other crimes, a woman informed investigators she had been raped by Tobin after she had met him at the Barrowland Ballroom in 1968, shortly after the first of the murders known to have been committed by Bible John.[40]
+As a result of a police investigation named Operation Anagram, which was initiated in 2006 to trace the movements of Tobin throughout the decades and to determine his potential culpability in any other crimes, a woman informed investigators she had been raped by Tobin after she had met him at the Barrowland Ballroom in 1968, shortly after the first of the murders believed to have been committed by Bible John.[43]
+However, Operation Anagram found no other evidence to support the theory that Tobin was Bible John.

 Elimination as a suspect

 Tobin has since been eliminated as a suspect by police.
 Although often reported that Tobin moved from Glasgow to Brighton after the 1969 murders, he in fact relocated from Glasgow to Brighton with his fiancée, Margaret Mountney, before the second murder attributed to Bible John.
 Operation Anagram discovered that Tobin was in Brighton at the time of the final two Bible John murders.
-He had married his first wife in Brighton on 6 August 1969, 10 days before the 16 August murder of Jemima MacDonald, as recorded on their marriage certificate.[41]
-Tobin's wife testified the pair were still on their honeymoon in Brighton at the time of the murder of the second victim, and she insists he was with her at the time.
+He had married his first wife in Brighton on 6 August 1969, 10 days before the 16 August murder of Jemima MacDonald, as recorded on their marriage certificate.[44]
+[45] Tobin's wife testified the pair were still on their honeymoon in Brighton at the time of the murder of the second victim, and she insists he was with her at the time.
+She has strongly criticised the theory that Tobin is Bible John.
 Tobin was in police custody regarding an unrelated crime when another of the killings occurred.
 He was also still living in Brighton at the time of the third murder, meaning he would have had to travel without his wife's knowledge to Glasgow and back from Brighton to have committed the murder of Helen Puttock.

 Tobin's DNA was checked against the semen sample for Bible John as part of Operation Anagram.
-The results of this analysis conclusively proved the bodily fluid did not source from Tobin.[42]
-The doubts surrounding the DNA evidence notwithstanding, the police also have a record of the bite mark that was found on Helen Puttock's body which they can cross-check with Tobin's dental records, as had been done with John McInnes when he was exhumed and subsequently eliminated as a suspect in 1996.
+The results of this analysis conclusively proved the bodily fluid did not source from Tobin.[46]
+Although Wilson has questioned the DNA evidence, the police also have a record of the bite mark that was found on Helen Puttock's body which they can cross-check with Tobin's dental records, as had been done with John McInnes when he was exhumed and subsequently eliminated as a suspect in 1996.
+Tobin also had a distinctive scar under his left eye at the time, and no witnesses report Bible John as having such a scar, and Tobin was also 5ft 6in, much shorter than the witness accounts of Bible John.
+The key witness with Bible John in the taxi, Jean Langford, also insisted that Tobin was nothing like the man.

 David Swindle, the senior investigating officer in charge of Operation Anagram, has stated that there is no evidence to link Tobin to the Bible John murders, and Operation Anagram eventually discounted the theory.
 Swindle had previously presided over the 2002 review of the Bible John murders, four years before the initial discoveries of Tobin's murders.[47]

 Although David Wilson claimed in his 2010 book The Lost British Serial Killer that Bible John was Tobin, his co-writer for the book Paul Harrison later recanted on the claims they made in the book.
-In 2013 Harrison published a new book, instead claiming Bible John was a police officer.[44]
+In 2013, Harrison published a new book, instead claiming Bible John was a police officer.[48]
+Harrison concluded: "the obnoxious little pervert that Tobin has been proven to be is not the killer referred to as Bible John".

 Aftermath